newtonproject/newchain-sdk-example/address_standards.md

 (The last four bytes of the SHA3-based error checking code reduce the accidental address errors which occur in Ethereum.)

-## How Do We Build a NewChain Address?
+## From Private Key to NewChain Address

+This is the step-by-step process for going from a private key to a NewChain address

 We start with a 256-bit private key: